 - Companies can still maintain their separate corporate entities while pursuing government contracts.

-- The SBA has the authority to review the terms of the joint venture arrangement for government procurements conducted outside of the 8(a) BD program.
+- The SBA has the authority to review the terms of the joint venture partnership agreement for government procurements conducted outside of the 8(a) BD program.
 See Size Appeal of Drace Anderson Joint Venture, SBA No. SIZ-5531 (2014).)

-- Under the new rules, the SBA has changed the requirements by allowing similarly situated businesses to become exempt from joint venture affiliation.
+- Under the new rules, the SBA has changed the JV requirements by allowing similarly situated businesses to become exempt from SBA affiliation.
 The actual problem becomes whether the companies can meet the “similarly situated” definition.

 - Joint ventures for companies not in the 8(a) Program must still comply with 13 CFR 124.513(c)(6) and (7).

-- The joint venture must keep separate accounting records.
+- There must be separate joint venture accounting records.

 - Failure to follow the SBA joint venture regulations can create an affiliation between the two companies and the JV can lose the contract.